 The markets we serve are highly competitive.
 Our industry is characterized by many small companies whose activities are geographically concentrated.
 We compete on the basis of our technical expertise and experience, financial and operational resources, nationwide presence, industry reputation and dependability.
 While we believe our customers consider a number of these factors in awarding available contracts, a large portion of our work is awarded through a bid process.
 Consequently, price is often the principal factor in determining which contractor is selected, especially on smaller, less complex projects.
 Smaller competitors are sometimes able to win bids for these projects based on price alone due to their lower cost and financial return requirements.
 We expect competition to intensify in our industry, presenting us with significant challenges in our ability to maintain strong growth rates and acceptable profit margins.
-We also expect increased competition from in-house service providers.
-Some of our customers have employees who perform service work similar to the services we provide.
+We also expect increased competition from in-house service providers, because some of our customers have employees who perform service work similar to the services we provide.
+Vertical consolidation is also expected to intensify competition in our industry.
 If we are unable to meet these competitive challenges, we will lose market share to our competitors and experience an overall reduction in our profits.
 In addition, our profitability would be impaired if we have to reduce our prices to remain competitive.